-Do-More Designer uses differently coloured triangles in the upper left corner to show you how the instruction is used.
+Do-More Designer uses differently colored triangles in the upper left corner to show you how the instruction is used.
 All of the instructions that we will be discussing have a yellow (Multi-scan) symbol.

 The multi-scan designates an instruction that will take two or more PLC scans to complete.
 These instructions depend on the status of the instruction from the previous scan to properly function during the current scan.
 This just provides some additional information when looking at the instructions.

-The down counter is similar to the up counter except that the accumulator will decement from the set value down to zero.
+The down counter is similar to the up counter except that the accumulator will decrement from the set value down to zero.

 Note: This is the exact same timing chart as the up timer above.

-If no set values are programmed then the the Done bit is set when the accumulaor is positive and the DnDone bit is set when the accumulaor is negative.
-In our example the Done bit will be set with an accumulator greater or equal to 3.
-The DnDone bit will be set with an accumulator less then or equal to -3.
+If no set values are programmed then the Done bit is set when the accumulator is positive and the DnDone bit is set when the accumulator is negative.
+In our example, the Done bit will be set with an accumulator greater or equal to 3.
+The DnDone bit will be set with an accumulator less than or equal to -3.